Danieldo1/expresso/README.md

   - If a menu with the supplied menu ID doesn't exist, returns a 404 response
   - If a menu item with the supplied menu item ID doesn't exist, returns a 404 response

+## Deployment

+Clone this repo , run `npm install` should download all dependancies.
+After type `npm start` nodemon will take care of the rest and simply visit local host 4000 to view the project.

+You can see preivew of it from the GitHub page  [Can be accessed here](https://danieldo1.github.io/expresso/#/) But due to GitHub not working with SQLite3 database it will have to be deployed locally.